-Withdrawal or downgrading of initial ratings will adversely affect the prices for the securities
+Withdrawal or downgrading of initial ratings will adversely affect the price for the securities

-The rating of the securities will depend primarily on an assessment by the rating agencies of the trust student loans and the structure of the transaction.
-Any subsequent downgrade in the assessment of the credit quality of the trust student loans may result in a reduction in the rating initially assigned to the securities.
+The rating of the notes will depend primarily on an assessment by the rating agencies of the trust student loans and the structure of the transaction.
+Any subsequent downgrade in the assessment of the credit quality of the trust student loans may result in a reduction in the rating initially assigned to the notes.

-A security rating is not a recommendation to buy, sell or hold securities.
+A security rating is not a recommendation to buy, sell or hold notes.
 Similar ratings on different types of securities do not necessarily mean the same thing.
 You should analyze the significance of each rating independently from any other rating.
-Any rating agency may change its rating of the securities after the securities are issued if that rating agency believes that circumstances have changed.
-Any subsequent withdrawal or downgrading of a rating (such as, for example, as a result of a downgrading of the ratings of TERI) will likely reduce the price that a subsequent purchaser will be willing to pay for the applicable securities.
+Any rating agency may change its rating of the notes after the notes are issued if that rating agency believes that circumstances have changed.
+Any subsequent withdrawal or downgrading of a rating will likely reduce the price that a subsequent purchaser will be willing to pay for the applicable notes.

-None of the trust, the depositor, the sellers, the administrator, the back-up administrator, the servicer, the indenture trustee or the grantor trustee are required to maintain the rating of any class of the securities.
-Any downgrade in the ratings assigned to your notes could result in a decline in the market value and liquidity of your securities
+None of the trust, the depositor, the sellers, the administrator, the back-up administrator, the servicers or the indenture trustee are downgrade in the ratings assigned to your notes could result in a decline in the market value and liquidity of your notes.

-The securities are not suitable investments for all investors
+The securities are not

-The securities, and in particular the subordinate notes, are not a suitable investment if you require a regular or predictable schedule of payments or payment on any specific date.
-The securities are complex investments that should be considered only by investors who, either alone or with their financial, tax and legal advisors, have the expertise to analyze the prepayment, reinvestment, default and market risk, the tax consequences of an investment, and the interaction of these factors.
+The notes, and in particular the subordinate notes, are not a suitable investments for all investors suitable investment if you require a regular or predictable schedule of payments or payment on any specific date.
+The notes are complex investments that should be considered only by investors who, either alone or with their financial, tax and legal advisors, have the expertise to analyze the prepayment, reinvestment, default and market risk, the tax consequences of an investment, and the interaction of these factors.